15 Until Next Time…

 Define the problem

 Start by clearly defining the problem you want to solve.
-It is often easy to express in very general terms, but it’s often challenging to pin down the problem statement more precisely, in a way that can actually help you solve it.
+It is often easy to express in very general terms, but more challenging to precisely pin down the problem statement in a way that can actually help you solve it.
 What are you trying to predict?
 What data do you have to work with?
 What are the constraints on your data and model?
 What are the consequences of the results, whatever they may be?
 Why do you even care about any of this?
 These are all questions you should try to answer before diving into modeling.

 Know your data well

 During our time consulting in industry and academia, we’ve seen many cases where the available data is simply not suited to answer the question at hand3.
 This leads to wasted time, money, and other resources.
-If the data doesn’t have the appropriate content you can’t possibly answer your question with it.
+You can’t possibly answer your question if the data doesn’t have the appropriate content to do so.

 Have multiple models at your disposal